Roberta Sessoli

 Roberta Sessoli is Professor of General and Inorganic Chemistry in the Department of Chemistry "Ugo Schiff" at the University of Florence.
-Sessoli's research has had significant impact upon the field of molecular magnetism.
+Renowned as a pioneer in the field of magnetic bistability and quantum effects in mesoscopic materials, her research centers around investigating the magnetic properties of molecular clusters and chains, with a focus on designing and characterizing molecular magnetic materials.

 Education and early career

 Roberta Sessoli was born in Florence on the 23 June 1963.
 She attended Liceo Scientifico Guido Castelnuovo in Florence.
 She graduated in Chemistry from the University of Florence in 1987.
 In 1992, she obtained her PhD from the same university, under the supervision of Professor Dante Gatteschi.
+She conducted a part of her studies at the Institut d’Electronique Fondamentale – Université Paris-Sud, France.
 Her PhD thesis was on "Molecular Magnetic Materials" (original title in Italian: "Materiali Magnetici Molecolari").

 Research interests

 Sessoli began working at the University of Florence in 2000, and became full Professor of General and Inorganic Chemistry in the Department of Chemistry "Ugo Schiff" at the University of Florence in 2012.
+She has been an invited professor at Pierre & Marie Curie University, Paris, in 2001, and at Otago University, New Zealand, in 2017.
+From 2018 to 2019, she was awarded a visiting professorship at Gutenberg University in Mainz, Germany.